- Visiting Chesapeake?

 Matters where witness testimony does not need to be presented and only legal arguments are being made, may be conducted by teleconference or WebEx videoconference.
 Matters where witness testimony will be presented must be conducted by videoconference in accordance with Rule 1:27 of the Rules of the Supreme Court of Virginia.
 The Court will utilize Cisco WebEx (www.webex.com) for this purpose.

 It is the responsibility of counsel/litigants to ensure that all parties/witnesses are prepared to go forward and have the ability to connect or appear in the manner requested.
-Any written briefs, agreed stipulations, depositions, or exhibits must be exchanged, filed, and a copy e-mailed to email@example.com, at least 14 days before the hearing date.
+Any written briefs, agreed stipulations, or depositions must be exchanged and filed with the Clerk of Court at least 14 days before the hearing date.

 Counsel may schedule a hearing date, a minimum of two weeks in advance, online using the Civil Motions Scheduling Form.
 The online hearing request must list the names and e-mail addresses of all hearing participants (for both sides).
 Counsel may request a preferred docket segment (morning or afternoon).
 We will try to accommodate your request; however, we cannot guarantee a specific time for your hearing, as hearing times are dependent on availability and capacity.